xml

 OptionTypeDefaultRequiredDescription

-pathstring | (exchange) => stringYesFile path (static, or dynamic for destinations)
+pathstring | (exchange) => stringYesFile path (static, or dynamic for the send/fetch roles)

 encodingBufferEncoding'utf-8'NoText encoding

-createDirsbooleanfalseNoCreate parent directories (write mode only)
+createDirsbooleanfalseNoCreate parent directories (send role only)

-formatbooleanfalseNoPretty-print the written XML (write mode only)
+formatbooleanfalseNoPretty-print the written XML (send role only)

 indentBystring' 'NoIndentation unit when format is true